elizabeth-poggie/elizabeth-poggie/_content/notes/04-user-interfaces.md

 happen.)

 You may need to add more selectors to your CSS file.
 The first few exercises have almost everything already done for you, but as you progress you'll find that you need to add more and more to get the correct result.

+# Acknowledgements

+The exercises in these directories, are shared with minor modification from [The Odin Project (TOP)](https://github.com/TheOdinProject/css-exercises) ([MIT License](https://github.com/TheOdinProject/css-exercises/blob/main/LICENSE))